rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 ## 3.23.3 General rule

 <a name="3.23.3.1">3.23.3.1</a> Transcribe a statement of responsibility relating to one or more editions, but not to all editions, of a given work as the statement of responsibility relating to edition.
 Such statements may include the reviser or illustrator of a new edition, or a corporate body responsible for a new edition.
-Follow the instructions in [2.21.X.X](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/2.21.X.X) ([Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper)) for the transcription of such statements.
+Follow the instructions in [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper)) for the transcription of such statements (see [2.21.X.X](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/2.21.X.X)).

 >Example:
 ><CITE>with notes of various authors by Thomas Newton</CITE>